top of page

 Hunger makes us uncomfortable and distressed, and excess hunger frequently leads to failure in weight loss.
 The basis of many diets is to reduce intake of calories – conventional weight loss theory is to eat less and exercise more.
 However, expecting people to tolerate hunger over a weeks or months is unrealistic and cruel.

-The long-term effects of hunger were studied in an experiment undertaken in 1944 by Ancel Keys (1950) called the Minnesota Starvation Experiment.
-One hundred American conscientious objectors were recruited to assess the impact of starvation on human health.
-One phase of the study required 12 weeks of semi-starvation – with food intake reduced to 1560 calories/day of foods, mainly carbohydrates, such as potatoes, bread, turnips, and macaroni.
-Apart from the negative physical impact on the men, the psychological impact of this diet was extreme, and the study concluded that prolonged semi-starvation produced severe emotional distress, including depression, hysteria and even self-mutilation.
+The long-term impact of hunger was assessed by an experiment undertaken in 1944 by Ancel Keys (1950).
+One hundred conscientious objectors were recruited in order to assess the impact of semi-starvation.
+One phase of the study involved 12 weeks of semi-starvation – with food intake reduced to 1560 calories per day of foods which were mainly carbohydrates, such as potatoes, bread, turnips, and macaroni.
+The psychological impact of this diet was found to be extreme, with effects including self-mutilation.
+Amongst the conclusions of the study was that prolonged semi-starvation produced severe emotional distress, including depression and hysteria.

 2. So what is hunger and how is it regulated?